EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Introduction

 Fact verification, also known as fact checking, is a task to predict the veracity of a claim based on retrieved evidence, i.e., evidence that supports the claim, refutes the claim, or has insufficient information to judge the claim.
 Since the misinformation is widely spread with the proliferation of social platforms, recent years have witnessed the rapid development of automatic fact checking over various domains, such as politics~\cite{ostrowskiMultiHopFactChecking2021, wangLiarLiarPants2017, ContextAwareApproachDetecting2017}, public health~\cite{kotonya2020explainable, shahiFakeCovidMultilingualCrossdomain2020, nakovQCRICOVID19Disinformation2022}, and science~\cite{lazer2018science, wadden-etal-2020-fact}.

 A typical fact-checking system consists of two main stages: evidence retrieval and veracity prediction.
 The evidence retrieval stage aims to improve the recall of golden evidence.
 The veracity prediction is made based on the interaction between the given claim and the retrieved evidence.

-The first large-scale fact-checking dataset, FEVER~\cite{thorne2018fever}, has significantly contributed to the promotion of existing works in the field.
-FEVER is an open-domain dataset designed for fact extraction and veriﬁcation, where claims are annotated by crowd workers and rely on information sourced from Wikipedia articles.
+The first large-scale fact-checking dataset, FEVER~\cite{thorne2018fever}, has significantly contributed to the promotion of existing works in the field where claims are annotated by crowd workers and rely on information sourced from Wikipedia articles.
 The fact-checking systems inspired by FEVER aim to enhance both the performance (e.g., precision and recall) of evidence retrieval and the accuracy of verdict prediction~\cite{zhou2019gear, liu-etal-2020-fine}.
 However, it is important to acknowledge that over 87\% of the claims in FEVER rely on information sourced from a single Wikipedia article.
 In contrast, real-world claims often involve information from multiple sources, making it challenging for single-hop models to reason effectively without resorting to word-matching shortcuts~\cite{jiang2019avoiding}.
 To address this limitation, the HOVER dataset is introduced by~\citet{jiang_hover_2020}.
 The HOVER dataset is derived from the QA dataset~\cite{yang_hotpotqa_2018}, where claims require evidence from up to four English Wikipedia articles.
-Furthermore, the HOVER dataset is deliberately designed to minimize semantic overlap between the claims and the supporting documents, thereby discouraging reasoning shortcuts.
-The multi-hop design brings many challenges both on the retrieval model and verification model.
+The multi-hop design presents numerous challenges for both retrieval and verification models, but its oversimplification of the verification task as a binary classification is a major reason for its limited adoption in the fact verification task.